Since the industrial revolution and the invention of computers, many jobs have moved to a more sedentary method.

 Thanks to increased automation, our jobs require less physical activity than they did years ago.
 Hence, more time sent sitting at a desk slows the rate at which we burn calories.

-Although this still can’t compare to walking a mile and shouldn’t keep you from regular exercise, increasing the amount of calories you burn daily can still affect your overall health.
+Although this still can’t compare to walking a mile and shouldn’t keep you from regular exercise, increasing the number of calories you burn daily can still affect your overall health.

 6. Improve Your Overall Health